heyLu/mu/README.md

-    However, if you are in a situation where you would want to use something like sqlite, but want "more" (indexes, flexible schema, api, and in the future, history and powerful queries), then you might want to have a closer look.
+    However, if you are in a situation where you would want to use something like sqlite, but want "more" (indexes, flexible schema, api, history, and in the future, powerful queries), then you might want to have a closer look.

     For now, you don't want to use it with large data sets, or anything